CALL (806) 797-9044

 Fertilize shrubs and lawns.

-After spring-blooming plants such as azaleas, rhododendrons, lilacs, and forsythias have bloomed, you need to fertilize them.
-Different plants will require different fertilizers, so you’ll have to do some research.
-Also, if your grass is a warm-season variety, it should be fertilized in June as well.
+After spring-blooming plants such as azaleas, rhododendrons, lilacs, and forsythias bloom, you need to fertilize them.
+Different plants will require different fertilizers, so you’ll have to research.
+Also, if your grass is a warm-season variety, it should be fertilized in June.

 Plant your veggies.

-Not all vegetables love warm summer soil, but there are quite a few that do.
-Beans, corn, melons, okra, eggplants, tomatoes, and squash all thrive in warmed up soil.
+Not all vegetables love warm summer soil, but quite a few do.
+Beans, corn, melons, okra, eggplants, tomatoes, and squash thrive in warmed soil.
 To plant them, find an area of your yard that gets full sun and then plant them about 1/2 inch into the ground if you’re starting with seeds.
 If you want your harvest sooner, you can buy partially grown vegetable plants at the store to place in your yard.

 Clear out the spring bloomers.

-Unfortunately, whenever violas and pansies are at their most beautiful stage is when you’ll need to rip them out of the ground.
-Don’t feel too bad about it though, because the summer heat would’ve gotten to them anyway.
+Unfortunately, when violas and pansies are at their most beautiful stage, you’ll need to rip them out of the ground.
+Don’t feel too bad about it because the summer heat would’ve gotten to them anyway.
 You have to make space for your summer plants.

 Bring in summer bloomers.

-The month of June is when you should plant all the summer blooming plants.
+The month of June is when you should plant all the summer-blooming plants.
 Replace your spring bloomers with summer annuals like angelonia, lantana, ageratum, coleus, pentas, portulaca, salvia, sweet potato vine, and zinnia.
-These annuals grow fast and will quickly fill the void left from the spring bloomers.
+These annuals grow fast and will quickly fill the void left by the spring bloomers.

 Leave a Reply